radixdlt/radixdlt-kotlin/README.md

 ```kotlin
 RadixUniverse.bootstrap(Bootstrap.ALPHANET)
 ```
-NOTE: No network connections will be made yet until it is required.
+**Note:** No network connections will be made yet until it is required.

 ## Radix Dapp API
 The Radix Application API is a client side API exposing high level abstractions to make